ShaniDLP/Currency-Rate/README.md

 - EUR as the fixed base currency: The free API does not allow changing the base currency from EUR.

+-  The API key used is limited to 100 requests per month.
+If you encounter missing or empty data, it's likely due to exceeding the quota.
+You can generate a new free API key at `https://manage.exchangeratesapi.io/signup/free` and update your .env file accordingly.

 ##  How to Run